 Why Do I Need a Mammogram?

 Mammograms are performed as part of a regular physical exam to provide a baseline reference for future comparison or to evaluate any unusual changes in the breast.
+It is the best screening test for reducing the risk of dying from breast cancer

-A mammogram can help your health care provider decide if a lump, growth, or change in your breast needs further testing.
+A mammogram can help your healthcare provider decide if a lump, growth, or change in your breast needs further testing.
 The mammogram is also used to look for lumps that are too small to be felt during a physical exam.

 Why Should I Get a Mammogram?